peopleware/node-ppwcode-gitInfo/README.md

     const tagGitRepo = require("@ppwcode/node-gitinfo/tagGitRepo);

-`index.js` is a CLI tool that uses this code.
+`gitinfo.js` is a CLI tool that uses this code.
 See

-     > node ./index.js -h
+     > node ./bin/gitinfo.js -h

 for help.
+This program is installed in npm as `gitinfo`.

-     > node ./index.js gi
+     > node ./bin/gitinfo.js gi

 is intended for use in a [Terraform external data source provider].
 It returns JSON.